Kruithne/Akkoro/README.md

 ### Timers

-There are three timer functions: `Timer(delay, callback)`, `After(delay, callback)` and `Every(delay, callback)`.
+There are three timer functions: `Timer`, `After` and `Every`.
 The general principle is that the provided `callback` function will be invoked after `delay` milliseconds.
 The execution of this principle varies between the functions.

 ```Lua
 After(5000, function()